 Depth-damage functions (DDF), also known as Occupancy Types in HEC-FDA, are used to estimate flood damage under each condition and flood event that is modeled.
 These provide the percentage of structure and content values that are expected to be damaged by flooding at various depths.
-Residential DDFs applied in the River study were developed by the USACE Institute for Water Resources and were provided for use in Economic Guidance Memorandum (EGM) 04-01, Generic Depth-Damage Relationships for Residential Structures with Basements, and EGM 01-03, Generic Depth-Damage Relationships for Residential Structures without Basements.
-These state that content-to-structure value ratios are to be set as equal to structure values for these functions.

-Nonresidential structures in the study area were assigned DDFs based on data developed during the Passaic River Basin Study (PRB).
+Residential DDFs applied during FY18 plan formulation in the Peckman River study were developed by the USACE Institute for Water Resources and were provided for use in Economic Guidance Memorandum (EGM) 04-01, Generic Depth-Damage Relationships for Residential Structures with Basements, and EGM 01-03, Generic Depth-Damage Relationships for Residential Structures without Basements.
+Nonresidential structures in the study area were assigned DDFs based on data developed during the Passaic River Basin Study (PRB) during FY18 plan formulation.
 The PRB DDFs were originally developed in 1982 as part of the Passaic River Basin Feasibility Study in northern New Jersey.
 The functions were later updated in 1995.
 For the PRB DDFs, content value was set to equal the depreciated replacement value of the structure.
-The PRB functions were considered applicable because the study area is within the Passaic River Basin.
+The PRB functions were considered applicable because the study area is within the Passaic

+River Basin.
 The PRB DDFs also included functions that captured "Other" damages.
 Other damages generally include landscaping, vehicles, storage sheds, garage, clean up, and extra housing costs.
 Other damages were calculated as a percentage of structure value.